AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Transaction Data-based Credit Scoring

 \section{Transaction Data-based Credit Scoring}

-The fourth phase of CRISP–DM in this study employs Logistic Regression (LR)~\cite{cox1958regression} on application form and bank transaction data derived from our dataset as the baseline credit scoring model.
-LR is widely adopted in credit risk modeling due to its interpretability, statistical robustness, and capacity to estimate the probability of default \cite{bucker2022transparency, trivedi2020study, abbas2024algorithm, bunker2016improving}.
-To ensure that only informative predictors are retained, feature selection and transformation are guided by the Weight of Evidence (WOE) and Information Value (IV) framework, which are widely used in credit risk modeling for quantifying the predictive power of individual variables \cite{africa}.
-In practice, each feature is divided into discrete intervals based on thresholds derived from the data.
-These bins allow the calculation of WOE and IV at the group level, which makes them easier to interpret within a logistic regression model.
+The fourth phase of CRISP-DM in this study employs Logistic Regression on application form and bank transaction data derived from our dataset as the baseline credit scoring model.
+LR is widely adopted in credit risk modeling due to its interpretability, statistical robustness, and capacity to estimate the probability of default~\citep{bucker2022transparency, trivedi2020study, abbas2024algorithm, bunker2016improving}.
+To ensure that only informative predictors are retained, feature selection and transformation are guided by the Weight of Evidence (WOE) and Information Value (IV) framework, which are widely used in credit risk modeling for quantifying the predictive power of individual variables~\citep{africa}.
+In practice, each feature is divided into discrete intervals based on suitable thresholds determined from the data.
+These bins allow the calculation of WOE and IV at the group level, which makes them easier to interpret within a LR model.
 The following notation is used to quantify the distribution of defaults and non-defaults across feature bins:

 Let $y_i \in \{0,1\}$ indicate default ($y_i=1$) or non-default ($y_i=0$) for applicant $i$.
 The total number of default and non-default applicants is defined as: